 Contingent liabilities: the disclosure most files miss

 IAS 37.86 requires disclosure of contingent liabilities unless the possibility of outflow is remote.
-This covers situations where a possible obligation exists but confirmation depends on future events, and situations where a present obligation exists but either the outflow is not probable or the amount cannot be reliably estimated.
+That covers situations where a possible obligation exists but confirmation depends on future events, and situations where a present obligation exists but either the outflow is not probable or the amount cannot be reliably estimated.

-The disclosure must include a brief description of the nature of the contingent liability, an estimate of its financial effect where practicable, an indication of the uncertainties relating to the amount or timing of outflow, and the possibility of any reimbursement (IAS 37.86).
+The disclosure must include a brief description of the nature of the contingent liability, an estimate of its financial effect where practicable, an indication of the uncertainties relating to the amount or timing of outflow, and the possibility of any reimbursement ( IAS 37.86 ).

 This is the area that generates the most inspection findings.
 Entities recognise provisions when the conditions are met but fail to disclose contingent liabilities when they aren’t.
 A lawsuit where the entity’s lawyers say the probability of losing is 40% doesn’t require a provision under IAS 37.14 (probability is below 50%), but it absolutely requires disclosure under IAS 37.86 unless the outflow is remote.
 “Remote” typically means less than 5% to 10% likelihood, though the standard doesn’t specify a threshold.

-IAS 37.92 provides a narrow exemption: if disclosure of some or all of the information required by IAS 37.86 can be expected to prejudice seriously the entity’s position in a dispute, the entity need not disclose that specific information but must disclose the general nature of the dispute and the reason the information has not been disclosed.
+IAS 37.92 provides a narrow exemption.
+If disclosure of some or all of the information required by IAS 37.86 can be expected to prejudice seriously the entity’s position in a dispute, the entity need not disclose that specific information but must disclose the general nature of the dispute and the reason the information has not been disclosed.
 Clients sometimes try to use IAS 37.92 to avoid all contingent liability disclosure.
 The exemption applies to specific information that would prejudice the dispute, not to the existence of the contingent liability itself.

 Worked example: Brinkman Bouw B.V.